Queen Elizabeth Will Host The Trumps At Windsor Castle

 “I have today been able to convey her majesty the Queen’s hope President Trump and the first lady would pay a state visit to the United Kingdom later this year, and I’m delighted the president accepted that invitation.”

-But almost two million people in the U.K. signed a petition to stop Donald Trump from making a state visit to see Queen Elizabeth or Prince Charles.
+But almost 2 million people in the U.K. signed a petition to stop Donald Trump from making a state visit to see Queen Elizabeth or Prince Charles.

 “Donald Trump’s well-documented misogyny and vulgarity disqualifies him from being received by Her Majesty the Queen or the Prince of Wales.”